 If you have done all the following…

-- I do not have other old Drupal installation(s) on my site, or I have updated other Drupal installation(s) on my site to be the latest version, or I have removed other old installation(s) that I don't need.
+- I do not have other old Drupal installation(s) on my site, or I have updated other Drupal installation(s) on my site to version 7.58, or 8.5.1, or I have removed other old installation(s) that I don't need.

 Then….
 Please check on the followings notes.

-- After the first site release, Cyber Security will have a process to automatically release updated sites routinely.
+- Cyber Security has an automate process to release updated sites (version 7.58, or 8.5.1) routinely.

-- If you know all installations on your site have been updated and your site is still blocked, contact support at firstname.lastname@example.org.
+- If you know all installations on your site have been updated and your site is still blocked over 12 hrs, contact support at firstname.lastname@example.org.

 How about Drupal 6?
 If my site is still using Drupal 6?